bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 calcNormFactors() function, which utilizes scaling factors based on the weighted trimmed mean of M-values (TMM) to convert raw library sizes into effective library sizes.
-In the MA plots, noticeable discrepancies in the number of differentially accessible regions (i.e., red points) cannot be observed.
-However, changes in the curvature of the loess lines are particularly noticeable for the allDEStatsPairedTreatControlvsProtac dataset, where it suggests that loess normalization is preferable over the TMM approach.
-This occurs because the loess line visually indicates the amount of bias in differential accessibility with a fixed threshold (M=1 or M=-1), thus a more reliable analysis is achieved when it is horizontal at M=0 as observed in the loess-normalized data.
-Furthermore, TMM normalization assumes that most regions of the genome are not truly differentially accessible and that signal differences arise from technical artifacts or systematic biases in library ATAC distribution, but this guaranteee cannot be made for this analysis due to the possible biological effects of treatment drugs on chromatin accessibility.
+In the MA plots, noticeable discrepancies in the absolute number or overall distribution of differentially accessible regions (i.e., red points) cannot be observed.
+However, changes in the curvature of the loess lines are noticeable, especially for the allDEStatsPairedTreatControlvsProtac dataset.
+This suggests that loess normalization is preferable over the TMM approach because the loess line is a visual indication of the amount of efficiency bias in differential accessibility with a fixed threshold (M=1 or M=-1), thus a more reliable analysis is achieved when it is horizontal at M=0.
-Lastly, loess normalization also addresses trended bias in addition to efficiency bias, so it is a more suitable normalization method.
+Furthermore, TMM normalization assumes that most regions of the genome are not truly differentially accessible and that signal differences arise from technical artifacts or systematic biases in library ATAC distribution, but this assumption cannot be guaranteed due to the possible biological effects of treatment drugs on chromatin accessibility.
+Lastly, loess normalization addresses trended bias in addition to composition biases between the libraries , so it is a more suitable normalization method.

 # Part 4: GC bias